scinote-eln/scinote-web/README.md

 6. To start the server, run command `make run`.
 Wait until the server starts listening on port `3000`.
 7. Open your favourite browser and navigate to [http://localhost:3000](http://localhost:3000/).
 Use the seeded administrator account from [seeds.rb](db/seeds.rb) to login, or sign up for a new account.

-### Debian Specific Install Instructions
+### OS-specific Install Instructions

+**Debian**

-1. Install Docker and add user 1000 to the docker group as described here [https://docs.docker.com/engine/installation/linux/debian/] (https://docs.docker.com/engine/installation/linux/debian/).
+1. Install Docker and add user `1000` to the docker group as described [here](https://docs.docker.com/engine/installation/linux/debian/).
-2. Install Docker Compose as described here [https://docs.docker.com/compose/install/] (https://docs.docker.com/compose/install/).
+2. Install Docker Compose as described [here](https://docs.docker.com/compose/install/).
-3. Follow Quick Start Guide above as user 1000.
+3. Follow Quick Start Guide above as user `1000`.

+**Mac OS X**

+1. Install command line developer tools (there are many resources online, like [this](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/)).
+2. Install Docker Toolbox as described [here](https://docs.docker.com/mac/step_one/).
+3. Inside CLI, run `git clone https://github.com/biosistemika/scinote-web.git`.
+4. Run Docker Quickstart Terminal (also described [here](https://docs.docker.com/mac/step_one/)).
+5. Inside this terminal, navigate to cloned Git folder.
+6. Follow the Quick Start Guide above.
+7. When opening sciNote in browser, instead of navigating to `localhost:3000`, navigate to `<docker-machine-ip>:3000` (you can get the docker machine IP by running command `docker-machine ip default`).

 ### Docker structure